-Optimizing Amazon EFS file-systems with File Storage Optimization
+Optimizing Amazon EFS file-systems with Commvault Risk Analysis

-Commvault File Storage Optimization (FSO) can scan your on-premises NFS and SMB/CIFS file-systems, and Amazon FSx file-systems for duplicate, unused, and insecure files.
-You can then use Commvault File Storage Optimization to archive, delete, move or tag files for further analysis.
-Using FSO you can reduce the initial one-time migration cost and ensure storage optimization is part of your continual improvement processes for Amazon EFS file-systems.
+Commvault Risk Analysis can scan your on-premises NFS and SMB/CIFS file-systems, and Amazon FSx file-systems for duplicate, unused, and insecure files.
+You can then use Risk Analysis (formerly Storage Optimization) to archive, delete, move, or tag files for further analysis.
+Using Storage Optimization, you can reduce the initial one-time migration cost and ensure storage optimization is part of your continual improvement processes for Amazon EFS file-systems.

-See File Storage Optimization for additional details.
+See Risk Analysis (Storage Optimization) for additional details.